 - a) Lives sufficiently close to the premises to be likely to be affected by the authorised activities; - b) Has business interests that might be affected by the authorised activities; - c) Represents persons who satisfy a) or b) above.

-Responsible For the purposes of this Act, those listed in section 1.7 of this
+Responsible For the purposes of this Act, those listed in

+Authority:

-Authority: Policy are responsible authorities in relation to premises.
+For the purposes of this Act, those listed in section 1.7 of this Policy are responsible authorities in relation to premises.

 The The Gambling Commission

 Commission